 Centre on Conflict, Rights and Justice

 The Centre on Conflict, Rights and Justice (CCRJ) was established in 2010 in the Department of Politics and International Studies at SOAS.
-The CCRJ promotes individual and collaborative research on the international politics of human rights and transitional justice, humanitarianism and aid, religion and politics, and civil liberties especially as they relate to conflict and post-conflict situations.
+The centre promotes individual and collaborative research on the international politics of human rights and transitional justice, humanitarianism and aid, religion and politics, and civil liberties especially as they relate to conflict and post-conflict situations.

-CCRJ pursues research that investigates efforts to construct international norms, policies, and institutions for governing conflict and post-conflict situations.
+The centre pursues research that investigates efforts to construct international norms, policies, and institutions for governing conflict and post-conflict situations.
 The Centre also facilitates research designed to evaluate the effects of these practices on a range of political outcomes and especially the for the future of international peace and security.

-CCRJ scholars and research associates are involved in several ongoing collaborative research projects on:
+The centre's scholars and research associates are involved in several ongoing collaborative research projects on:

-- human rights futures
+- Human rights futures

-- the role of justice in ongoing conflict
+- The role of justice in ongoing conflict

-- comparative international courts
+- Comparative international courts

-- the rise of ‘faith based actors’ in international humanitarianism
+- The rise of "faith based actors" in international humanitarianism

-- the role of paternalism in human rights advocacy
+- The role of paternalism in human rights advocacy

-- religious actors and transitional justice
+- Religious actors and transitional justice

-- the impact of transitional justice on peace, stability, and human rights compliance.
+- The impact of transitional justice on peace, stability, and human rights compliance